maspring/Solar-Deployment-in-California/README.md

 https://www.californiasolarstatistics.ca.gov/current_data_files/

-NY-Sun
-http://ny-sun.ny.gov/For-Installers/Solar-Installation-Data-and-Tools
+New York State (NY-Sun) maintains a similar database which may be included in a future visualization project. http://ny-sun.ny.gov/For-Installers/Solar-Installation-Data-and-Tools

 The choropleth groups installations by zip code.
 Shapefile data is provided by Geo Commons: http://geocommons.com

 Project Details
-Shapefiles are converted to GeoJSON using ogr2ogr and then to TopoJSON using topojson Map rendering is done using D3
+Shapefiles are converted to GeoJSON using ogr2ogr and then to TopoJSON using topojson.
+The map rendering is done using D3.
-Map projection is Albers USA
+The map projection is Albers USA.
+The solar statistics can either be served through the Django API or through a CSV file.

 Acknowledgements: